k8-proxy/aws-jmeter-test-engine/jmeter-icap/instructions/How-to-Generate-Load-with-OVA.md

 Note: Ensure that only one test scenario is running at a time.
 Note: Log panel in performance dashboard will show traffic log lines in coming releases.
+Note: if you would like to stop the test, ssh to VM and find the java process pid , for example, by top commmand and kill it "sudo kill pid"